csmangum/opusagent/docs/latency_optimization_guide.md

 ### Latency Testing Tools

-FastAgent provides a specialized script for latency testing:
+OpusAgent provides a specialized script for latency testing:

 ```bash
 # Using PowerShell to run latency test